 Conflict management is defined as a process of making decisions and acting on them, in order to produce the best outcome possible under conditions of uncertainty.

 It is a process that helps managers achieve an optimum outcome in a situation where multiple parties have opposing interests.
-During this process, there are six steps: diagnosing the problem, generating alternatives, choosing the best alternative, planning action, implementing the solution, and assessing results.
+During this process, there are six steps to handle conflicts: diagnosing the problem, generating alternatives, choosing the best alternative, planning action, implementing the solution, and assessing results.

 This article is written for those who want to learn more about conflict management, as well as those who would like information on how to improve their conflict management skills.